Research areas and keywords

 - speech processing, neuroimaging, neurophysiology, prosody, EEG, ERP, fMRI

-My thesis project investigates the way in which prosody is processed in the brain, with a particular focus on the Swedish word accents.
 There are two word accents in Swedish: ‘accent 1’ and ‘accent 2’.
 In Central Swedish, accent 1 is realised as a low tone on the stressed vowel of a word, while accent 2 is realised as a high tone.
 Each Swedish word has a word accent and there is a productive tone-grammar association between suffixes and word accents.
 For example, the singular noun suffix -en attached to a word stem means that the stem will be associated with accent 1 (e.g. 'båten', 'the boat'), while the plural suffix -ar is associated with accent 2 ('båtar', 'boats').
 Consequently, word accents lend themselves well to the study of prediction of grammatical structures.
-The tone-suffix association allows us to look more closely at how structural cues can lead to the pre-activation of material in language processing.
+Similarly, sentence-level boundary tones are used by Swedish listeners to anticipate upcoming sentence structure.
+The association between prosody and morphology/syntax thus allows us to look more closely at how structural cues can lead to the pre-activation of material in language processing.